Welcome to The Storied Recipe!

 - These are NOT the same and can not be treated as the same.
 The process for producing each flour is the same - both are made by milling rice.

-- However, rice (white or brown) has different properties to glutinous/sticky/sweet rice.
+- However, rice (white or brown) has different properties than glutinous/sticky/sweet rice.
 Therefore, the flours made by milling each rice will be different.
 Glutinous rice will be stretchy, starchy, and sticky.
-Flour made from those rices will have the same properties.
+Flour made from those kinds of rice will have the same properties.

 - There are well over 6000 varieties of glutinous/sticky/sweet rices in the world!